 - Alcohol is the third leading cause of preventable deaths in the United States.

-- Every year in the U.S. more than 150,000 college students develop health problem that are alcohol-related.
+- Every year in the U.S. more than 150,000 college students develop alcohol-related health problems.

 - 66% of the population in the United States consumes alcohol.